gbrlfaria/rune-breaker/README.md

 However, we can still do more.
 Each pixel in the current image now ranges from 0 to 255, since it is a grayscale image.
 In a binarized image, on the other hand, each pixel is either 0 (black) or 255 (white).
 In this case, the contours are objectively clear and can be easily processed by an algorithm (or a neural network).

 Since the image has many variations of shading and lighting, the most appropriate way to binarize it is to use adaptive thresholding.
-Fortunately, [OpenCV](https://opencv.org/) provides this functionality, which can be configured with several parameters.
+Fortunately, [OpenCV](https://opencv.org/) provides this functionality out-of-the-box, which can be configured with several parameters.
 Applying this algorithm to the grayscale image produces the following result.

 ![Binarized search region](./docs/binarized.png)

 The current result is already considerably positive.
 Yet, notice that there are some small "patches" scattered throughout the image.
-To make it easier for the detection algorithm and for the arrow classifier, we can use the morphology operations provided by the [skimage library](https://scikit-image.org/) to remove this noise.
+To make it easier for the detection algorithm and for the arrow classifier, we can use the morphology operations provided by the [skimage library](https://scikit-image.org/) to mitigate this noise.
 The next figure shows the resulting image.

 ![Search region with reduced noise](./docs/reduced_noise.png)